 Located right on the edge of downtown Louisville in the city’s first suburb, The Highlands, Bellarmine is within walking distance of some of the city's most popular public parks, shops, restaurants and clubs.
 Funky and bustling with energy, the Highlands is home to art galleries, consignment stores, book stores, record stores, coffee shops and boutiques.

 In downtown Louisville, you'll find a museum-lover's paradise.
 The waterfront is home to the world-famous Muhammad Ali Center, a fascinating interactive museum dedicated to The Champ's vision of creating a more respectful world.
-Just west on Main Street, you'll also find the Kentucky Science Center, the Frazier History Museum and the Louisville Slugger Museum & Factory, where you can watch craftsmen create the Louisville Sluggers that Major League Baseball players use to knock 'em out of the park.
+Just west on Main Street, you'll also find the Kentucky Science Center, the Frazier History Museum, 21c Museum and the Louisville Slugger Museum & Factory, where you can watch craftsmen create the Louisville Sluggers that Major League Baseball players use to knock 'em out of the park.
 Just around the corner, you'll find Glassworks, a complex of glass studios and galleries dedicated to the art of glass.

 South of Main a few blocks, you'll find Fourth Street Live, a dining and entertaining complex that's home to Hard Rock Cafe, Maker's Mark Bourbon House, and numerous other shops, restaurants and nightclubs.
 Travel east a few more blocks and you'll find Louisville Slugger Field, home to the Triple-A Louisville Bats and the Extreme Park, a world-class concrete playground for extreme skaters, boarders, and bikers.